superstarlifter/doc/docs/how_to/reference_field.md

 <img src="../assets/ref_field_add_search_field.png"  style="width:1000px" class="border"></img>

-5. In the row of the newly created field from Step 1 add the field you wish to return from the collection you are searching
+5. In the row of the newly created field from Step 1 add the field you wish to return from the collection you are searching prefixed by the field that contained your search value.

 <img src="../assets/ref_field_add_return_field.png"  style="width:1000px" class="border"></img>